Diffusion of relativistic charged particles and field lines in isotropic turbulence: II. Analytical models: Method

 with $\Delta x(t) = x(t) - x(0)$ etc. Here, the angled brackets denote the average over initial particle directions and realisations of the turbulent magnetic field.

-We have also computed the magnetic field lines $\{x(s), y(s), z(s) \}$, parametrised by their arc-length $s$, by solving the field line equations for individual realisations of $\vct{\delta B}$.
-From this, we have computed the running field line (FL) diffusion coefficient~\cite{2009ASSL..362.....S},
+We have also computed the magnetic field lines $\{x^\FL(s), y^\FL(s), z^\FL(s) \}$, parametrised by their arc-length $s$, by solving the field line equations for individual realisations of $\vct{\delta B}$.
+Note that the coordinates of the field lines are denoted with a superscript $\FL$ for ``field line''.
+From this, we can compute the running field line diffusion coefficient~\citep{2009ASSL..362.....S},